Main illustration: Jason Murphy

 What is product marketing?

-Product marketing is the sum of all efforts to research, frame the message and promote a new product to ensure it resonates with the target customer.
+Product marketing is the process of researching, promoting and selling a product to a customer.
 Product marketers have a wide range of responsibilities that involve close collaboration with product teams and other marketing functions.

 What product marketing means at Intercom